Camino Holy Year | All You Need To Know

 A Jacobean Year or Ano Xacobeo is a Jubilee or Camino Holy Year.
 A year is considered a Jacobean or Holy Year when Saint James Day, 25th July, falls on a Sunday.

-In a normal year, the number of pilgrims on the Camino de Santiago increases significantly during Holy Years, particularly in July, as many pilgrims aim to arrive in Santiago de Compostela in time for Saint James Day celebrations.
+In a normal year, the number of pilgrims on the Camino de Santiago increases significantly during the Holy Year, particularly in July, as many pilgrims aim to arrive in Santiago de Compostela in time for Saint James Day celebrations.

 What is Camino Holy Year?